Redskywalker7/stat386-projects/_posts/2022-09-13-3-How_to_Use_Streamlit.md

 <br>

+Horray!

-Happy app-making!
-Once you feel comfortable creating an app locally, deploying your app online is the next step.
+Once you feel comfortable creating an app locally, deploying your app online is the next natural step.
 Thankfully, [Streamlit's webpage](https://docs.streamlit.io/) is awash with many helpful tips, cheatsheets and guides.

 There is no going back now, so happing app-baking!